doriordan/skuber/docs/GUIDE.md

 - Import the API definitions from the appropriate package(s)
 - Import the implicit JSON formatters from the appropriate package(s).
 The API uses these to read/write the request and response data.
-- Ensure a Scala implicit `ExecutionContext` is available - this will be the execution context in which the `Future`s created for each request will execute.
+- Declare some additional Akka implicit values as shown below (this is basically to configure the Akka HTTP client which Skuber uses under the hood)
 - Create a request context by calling `k8sInit` - this establishes the connection and namespace details for requests to the API
 - Invoke the required requests using the context.
 - The requests generally return their results (usually object or list kinds) asynchronously via `Future`s.